anphase/pmn.nz/fails.md

 	Web Accessibility Initiative Accessible Rich Internet Applications {/a}
 ```
-These notes can then be presented as a question and answer in Anki cards or something.
+Those notes could then become question-and-answer cards in Anki or a similar tool.

-- In my learning go via the cool [Gophercises](https://gophercises.com/) I worked through a quiz CLI that does a bit of this using questions and answers stored in a CSV file.
-My code is on [Github](https://github.com/anphase/go_quiz) but implementation details are in the Gophercises lesson 1.
-They are free and pretty fun, you should check them out if you're interested in learning Go by doing.
+- While learning Go through [Gophercises](https://gophercises.com/), I built a quiz CLI that does a little of this with questions and answers stored in a CSV file.
+My code is on [GitHub](https://github.com/anphase/go_quiz); the implementation follows Gophercises lesson 1.
+The lessons are free, practical, and fun.

-(WIP... to be continued...)
+Work in progress.